PROJECT: Highmark Digital Insurance Form Experience

 We needed to understand how the form functions and identify all the key points to ensure that what the member sees is tailored to their specific situation.

-To achieve this, we worked closely with SMEs to create a flow diagram mapping out all the instances where the form presented a logical point.
-This helped us determine what and when certain fields should be presented to the member.
+To achieve this, we collaborated closely with SMEs to create a flow diagram.
+This diagram mapped out all the instances where the form presented a decision point, helping us determine when and which fields should be shown to the member.

 Ideation